MadStu/RACE/README-Compiling.md

-## 7. Start your Masternode
+## 9. Start your Masternode

 On the VPS, type the command:

-WAIT until the script has finished running.
-In the end you'll see AssetID: 999

-After the script has finished running, you can verify this yourself by typing:

 ```
-~/racecoin/race-cli mnsync status
+race-cli mnsync status
 ```

+You will see an AssetID number.
+If the number is NOT 999, then you must wait.

+Every 1 or 2 minutes, type the race-cli mnsync status command.

 Once you see it says AssetID: 999 THEN you can Start Alias on your windows wallet.